vokimon/carburoid/README.md

 # Carburoid

-Search Gas Stations in Spain
+Search Spanish Gas Stations

-Find the nearest and cheaper gas stations in Spain using your Android device.
+Find the nearest and cheaper Spanish gas stations with your Android device.

 Features: